Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Results

-As discussed in recent literature \cite{Latini, Kyla, StierNL, Rosner, Ryou, Raja, Cho, vanTuan, Florian, Peeters}, the dielectric environment near a monolayer TMD significantly influences exciton binding energies and the free-particle band gap energy.
+As discussed in recent literature \cite{Latini, Kyla, StierNL, Rosner, Ryou, Raja, Cho, vanTuan, Florian, Peeters}, the dielectric environment near a monolayer TMD significantly influences both the exciton binding energy and the free-particle band gap energy.
 Such ``Coulomb engineering" could be used to tune and laterally modulate the band structure of 2D semiconductors using (patterned) dielectrics, with hBN being an obvious choice of dielectric material.
-From the data and model shown in Fig. \ref{WS2}(e) we directly determine that for hBN-encapsulated monolayer WS$_2$ the free-particle bandgap is $E_{\rm gap} =2.238\pm 0.003$~eV, and that the binding energy of the $1s$ exciton ground state is $180\pm 3$ meV and its rms radius $r_{1s}$=1.8~nm.
-These fundamental material parameters, which we anticipate will be of use for the future design of van der Waals heterostructures incorporating hBN and WS$_2$ monolayers, are shown in Table I.
+From the data and model shown in Fig. \ref{WS2}(e) we directly determine that for hBN-encapsulated monolayer WS$_2$ the free-particle bandgap is $E_{\rm gap} =2.238\pm 0.003$~eV, the binding energy of the $1s$ exciton ground state is $180\pm 3$ meV, and its rms radius $r_{1s}$=1.8~nm.
+These fundamental material parameters, which we anticipate will be of use for the future design of van der Waals heterostructures incorporating hBN and WS$_2$ monolayers, are shown in Table I. Due to hBN encapsulation and resultant dielectric screening, the binding energy and free-particle gap are smaller than observed in non-encapsulated monolayers \cite{StierNCOMM}.

 Figure \ref{WS2}(e) also confirms that the $1s$:$2s$:$3s$ ratios of exciton binding energies in hBN-encapsulated WS$_2$ (1:$\frac{1}{4.7}$:$\frac{1}{11.3}$) deviates markedly from the expectations of a purely hydrogenic $-1/r$ potential in 2D (1:$\frac{1}{9}$:$\frac{1}{25}$) or in 3D (1:$\frac{1}{4}$:$\frac{1}{9}$), an expected consequence of the non-hydrogenic electrostatic potential that exists in real 2D materials.
 In fact the measured binding energy ratios correspond more closely to expectations from a 3D hydrogenic potential -- a consequence of the relatively large dielectric constant of the encapsulating hBN slabs used here.
 We note that a suitably modified hydrogenic potential can give analytic solutions and reasonable agreement with the measured exciton energies in hBN-encapsulated WSe$_2$ monolayers \cite{Potemski}.